gabriellippiatt/gabriellippiatt/README.md

 ### Hi there, I'm Gabriel Lippiatt 👋

-🎓 I'm in my final semester studying a Masters in Electrical and Computer Engineering at the University of Queensland.
+🎓 I have recently graduated with a Masters in Electrical and Computer Engineering at the University of Queensland.

 🤖 I love to work on robotics & AI projects.
 My passion lies in hardware, firmware, and software development.